Share. Connect. Grow. Thrive.

-One of the things that make our trails especially nice is our warming shelters--you'll find three of them in Rusk County (look for the "warming shelter" icon on this map).
-The clubs and their supporters have done a wonderful job constructing these buildings.
-You might think you're in someone's vacation cabin!
+One of the things that make Rusk County's trails especially nice is our warming shelters--you'll find four of them in Rusk County (look for the "warming shelter" icon on this map).
+Local snowmobile clubs and their supporters have done a wonderful job constructing these buildings.

 Route 1: The Blue Hills via Bruce and Weyerhaeuser